Skip to main content

 • <directory_name> — name of the directory with the RC file and Dockerfile;

-• <rcfile_name> - name of the RC file you downloaded to customize the OpenStack CLI.
-The default is. rc.sh
+• <rcfile_name> — name of the RC file that you downloaded to configure OpenStack CLI.
+The default is rc.sh

-3. Change the authorization data in the file:
+3. Change the authentication credentials in the file:

 export OS_PROJECT_DOMAIN_NAME='<account_id>'